Fliplet/fliplet-cli/docs/components/Definition.md

 ## "version"

 The semantic version of your component.
+The newest version will automatically be made available to users.
+For app and screen components, older versions will continue to be functional and configurable, but users will not be able to set up new instances.

 ## "icon"